Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

 Thomas’ appellate lawyers had argued that three members of the all-white jury — which found Thomas, who is Black, guilty — had expressed opposition to interracial marriage.
-His estranged wife was white.
+His wife was white.
 Thomas’ trial lawyer did not object to the jurors at the time.

 Five days after the murders, while awaiting trial in the Grayson County jail, he gouged out his right eye.
 After he was sent to state prison, he gouged out his remaining eye and ate it.

-House Bill 727 authored by state Rep. Toni Rose, D-Dallas, would ensure that capital defendants with “severe mental illness” are sentenced to life without parole rather than death.
+At a news conference called by his attorney to discuss the filing, Levine pointed out that House Bill 727 authored by state Rep. Toni Rose, D-Dallas, would ensure that capital defendants with “severe mental illness” are sentenced to life without parole rather than death.

 In 2021, the House passed similar legislation with strong bipartisan support.
 The legislation is not retroactive and would not apply to Thomas or others who have already been convicted.